 Our in vivo and ex vivo cell engineering technology represents an aggregation of years of innovation and technology from multiple academic institutions and companies, including our fusogen technology acquired from Cobalt, our ex vivo cell engineering programs focused on replacing damaged cells in the heart and certain brain disorders acquired from Cytocardia Inc. (Cytocardia) and Oscine Corp.
-(Oscine), respectively, and hypoimmune technology licensed from Harvard and The Regents of the University of California (UCSF), amongst others.
+(Oscine), respectively, and hypoimmune technology licensed from Harvard and The Regents of the University of California (UCSF), and genome editing technology licensed from Beam Therapeutics Inc., amongst others.
 Further, a key component of our strategy is to acquire and in-license technologies to support our mission of using engineered cells as medicines.
 As such, we actively evaluate various strategic transactions on an ongoing basis.
 We may acquire other businesses, products or technologies, as well as pursue joint ventures or investments in complementary businesses.
-The success of our strategic transactions and any future strategic transactions depends on the risks and uncertainties involved including:
+The success of our strategic transactions, including any future strategic transactions, depends on the risks and uncertainties involved, including:

-- unanticipated liabilities related to acquired companies or joint ventures; - difficulties integrating acquired personnel, technologies, and operations into our existing business; - retention of key employees; - diversion of management time and focus from operating our business to management of acquisition and integration efforts, strategic alliances or joint ventures challenges; - increases in our expenses and reductions in our cash available for operations and other uses; - disruption in our relationships with collaborators or suppliers as a result of such a transaction; - possible write-offs or impairment charges relating to acquired businesses or joint ventures; and - challenges resulting from the COVD-19 pandemic making it more difficult to integrate acquisitions into our business.
+- unanticipated liabilities related to acquired companies or joint ventures; - difficulties integrating acquired personnel, technologies, and operations into our existing business; - retention of key employees; - diversion of management time and focus from operating our business to management of acquisition and integration efforts, strategic alliances or joint ventures challenges;

+- increases in our expenses and reductions in our cash available for operations and other uses; - disruption in our relationships with collaborators or suppliers as a result of such transactions; - possible write-offs or impairment charges relating to acquired businesses or joint ventures; and - challenges resulting from the COVD-19 pandemic making it more difficult to integrate acquired businesses into our businesss.